-Practice makes progress.
-Practice your language with an LRC Language Partner.
-With practice, everyone can get better!
+Practice your language with a Language Partner.

-More about Language Partners:
+More about Language Partners

-Language Partners are among the very top student majors within their language (or native speakers) and have been hand-selected by their professors.
+Language Partners are among the very top student majors or minors within their language (or native speakers) and have been hand-selected by their professors.
 Students meet with a Language Partner to work on whatever area the student wants to focus on during the session — from the first semester student who needs help with basic pronunciation principles to the intermediate student who wants to review the subjunctive or go over the finishing touches on a paper.
 Language Partners also love to talk in their target language!
 Advanced students are encouraged to meet up with a Language Partner as a peer and fellow language major to simply chat about weekend plans or exchange study abroad stories.